gainwell-ohio/spbm/docs/UPDL/Opthalmic_Agents/antibiotic.md

 # Ophthalmic Agents: Antibiotic and Antibiotic-Steroid Combination Drops and Ointments

+## Length Of Authorizations

-**LENGTH OF AUTHORIZATIONS**: For the date of service only; no refills for acute infection.
+For the date of service only; no refills for acute infection.
 Refills for up to 14 days may be authorized for quinolones only for patients undergoing surgery.

-**PRIOR AUTHORIZATION CRITERIA:**
+## Prior Authorization Criteria

 1. Is there any reason the patient cannot be changed to a medication not requiring prior approval?
 Acceptable reasons include: